w3c/web-performance/meetings/2016/06-westcoast/agenda.md

 * Resource Timing
   * L1 progress
   * L2 plans
+* Beacon 1
+  * Beacon 2
+    * fetchBeacon spec currently slated for July
+    * Does room like fetchBeacon?
+(Anne has proposed a flag on fetch as alternative)
 * Page Visibility 2
   * Updating the REC progress
 * HRT 2